 We’re excited to see you back to campus this spring and committed to making it a transformative experience.
 We are Back and Bold!
 During these challenging times, the health and safety of students, faculty, and staff remain paramount.
 As such, we appreciate your willingness to follow these guidelines.
 For additional and regularly updated information regarding NSC’s response to COVID-19, please visit nsc.edu/coronavirus.

 Your safety is our top priority.
-We are continuing to follow the mandates from the Governor’s Office and the CDC guidelines to help keep everyone on campus safe and healthy.
-To support this effort, face coverings are mandatory on campus, including all NSC buildings, classrooms, the plaza area, and all student services areas.
+We are continuing to follow the mandates from the Governor’s Office and the CDC guidelines.
+Face coverings are no longer mandatory on campus, including all NSC buildings, classrooms, the plaza area, and all student services areas.
 While face coverings will no longer be required in public spaces, please be cognizant that COVID-19 is ongoing.
 Take into consideration your health and health of others when making a personal decision.

 Outside of the classroom, expect to see signage, floor decals, and fewer chairs (to discourage large gatherings).
 Since people can spread the virus before they know they are sick, it is essential to stay away from others even if you have no symptoms.